Mark Cueto: International

 Cueto was selected to take his place for the 2007 final against previous pool opponents, South Africa.
 His participation in the match became memorable when he was denied a try in the second half of the match by Australian television match official Stuart Dickinson.
 After a great deal of deliberation over real-time footage (and facing a language barrier with a French television producer who did not provide the stills he wanted) Dickinson disallowed the try on the basis of Cueto's left foot entering touch (touching the side-line) before the ball was grounded.
 This was not immediately obvious and Cueto's left leg was subsequently raised within the boundary of play, travelling over it after the ball was on the ground; this led many to believe the judgement had been wrongly made on the basis of the latter movement.
 A division of opinion still exists, although most experts including BBC Radio 5 Live presenter Ian Robertson subsequently backed Dickinson's decision.

 He did not feature for England throughout 2008, but was recalled to the squad for the 2009 Six Nations, scoring a try in the opening game against Italy and in England's 34–10 victory over France.

 Cueto was a regular for England throughout 2010 and 2011, and contributed to England's successful 2011 Six Nations campaign.
 Cueto won his 50th cap for England in the final match of the Six Nations against Ireland.
 Cueto missed the first 2 games of the 2011 Rugby World cup in New Zealand due to a back injury, but completed a hat-trick of tries when returning to the starting line up against Romania.

 International tries

+Coaching career

+After being out of the game for 10 years, in February 2025 it was announced that Cueto would take on the role of assistant coach for Sale Sharks Women.